bajamircea/bajamircea.github.io/_posts/2021-04-04-im-postulates.markdown

 where there are to more rules of inference, is possible, but it comes with some additional restrictions.

+There is choice for a postulate system that uses a substitution rule instead of the axiom schemas used in Kleene's system.
+He claims that a consequence of using the substitution rule as a postulate is that even for the propositional calculus the deduction theorem comes with restrictions similar to the ones for the deduction theorem for the predicate calculus (p140).

 # Link to natural deduction

+The name "natural deduction" is misleading: there is nothing natural about it.
+It's just that decomposing the formal system to low level postulates makes proofs quite long, the natural deduction rules are higher level and generally allow for shorter proofs.

 The weird numbering scheme $$1a$$, $$1b$$ etc. was chosen to match the layout for the "natural deduction" rules (p98), shown below with numbering.
-The explanation for this numbering scheme is alluded to in Lemma 11 p.106.
+The explanation for this numbering scheme is alluded to in Lemma 11 (p106).

 <table>
 <tr>